 FAQ Regarding Personal/Playing Styles

-1. Q: How does knowledge of my style help me play better?
+1. Q: How does knowledge of my style help me?

-A: Practicing and playing according to the parameters that define your natural style creates a physical and emotional environment for playing/practicing that produces optimal cooperation between your "mission," the resources Mother Nature gave you and the motions (both learned and instinctive activities and actions) required to get you where you want to go.
-The result, when you honor your given style, is that you use less energy, you put less stress on your system, you get it done in a shorter time frame, with much greater ease toward reaching your objectives.
+A: Living and working according to the parameters that define your natural style creates a physical and emotional environment for one's daily activity that produces optimal cooperation between your "mission," the resources Mother Nature gave you and the motions (both learned and instinctive activities and actions) required to get you where you want to go.
+The result, when you know and honor your given style, is that you use less energy, you put less stress on your system, you get it done in a shorter time frame, with much greater ease toward reaching your objectives.

 2. Q: Why haven't we heard more about this before now?

-A: There is no short answer, but most of the evidence points in one direction - most teachers, instructors, and journalists have accepted an incomplete, over-simplified conclusion - that one's playing style is a matter of personal choice, and therefore doesn't matter so much.
-There is much more evidence to support the opposite, that your style is NOT a choice, though one may even notice an occasional variation or departure.
-Close examination will show that such variables tend to surface from inappropriate application due to not knowing one's own style.
+A: There is no short answer, but most of the evidence points in one direction - most teachers, instructors, and journalists have accepted an incomplete, over-simplified conclusion - that one's style is a matter of personal choice, and therefore doesn't matter so much.
+There is much more evidence to support the opposite, that your style is NOT an elective, but is "factory installed."
 Behavior Style is predetermined, as part of our basic structure, by Mother Nature.
 It came with our birth.
 It has genetic roots and is therefore not only important, but inescapable.
-Failing to understand and honor the principal characteristics in your natural style can, and will, "eat your lunch" at the most inopportune times, as in "under pressure" on the golf course.
+Failing to understand and honor the principal characteristics in your natural style can, and will, "eat your lunch" at the most inopportune times, as in "under pressure" anywhere and anytime.

 3. Q: Does that mean I have no choices in life?

 A: No. We can, if we have reasonable understanding and appreciation of our styles, utilize temporary departures from our own styles for interpersonal tasks, such as communication with others.
-For tasks that come under a "solitary" heading, such as golf, bowling, shooting foul shots, pitching in baseball, skeet, billiards, writing, reading, studying, we will get maximum results through our own styles, not an altered version.
+For tasks that come under a "solitary" heading, such as creative writing, planning, managing, and things like golf, bowling, shooting foul shots, pitching in baseball, skeet, billiards, writing, reading, studying, we will get maximum results through our own styles, not an altered version.

-4. Q: Is "Style" what is involved in the cliche "playing the game within yourself?"
+4. Q: Is "Style" what is people are referring to when they use the cliche "stay within yourself?"

 A: Yes.
 Style is the single most critical measure.
-Most players, however, seem to think "within yourself" refers to something about the assertiveness of the swing, or within some kind of vague parameters having to do with your emotions.
+Most people, however, seem to think "within yourself" refers to something about the assertiveness of life and not "over-doing it, or within some vague set of parameters having to do with your emotions.
 Style is found to be the basic dimension.
-The others are either secondary or peripheral.
+Everything else pertaining to how we think, feel, act and strive is either secondary or peripheral.

 5. Q: Isn't "style" the same as "personality," and just a matter of semantics?

 A: No, it isn't.
 Style is a reference to those traits that came with you when you were born, along with the maturing (as opposed to changing one's approach to others and the world) you may have added on your journey.
-Personality is learned after you get here and may be altered (may accompany any maturity but without necessarily being related to it) along the way, depending upon what you believed you needed to get along with other people.
+Personality is learned after you get here and may be altered (may accompany any maturity but without necessarily being related to it) along the way, depending upon what you believed you needed to demonstrate in order to get along with other people.
 You might try to alter your style, and you might even succeed, but it will likely send you on many an adventurous trip to a variety of doctors and/or hospitals, either medical/surgical or psychiatric.
-And it will surely take a bite out of many of your golf shots without either your permission or your knowledge (until after the fact).
+And it will surely take a bite out of many of the rewards and satisfactions of your activities without either your permission or your awareness (until after the fact).

 6. Q: Does anyone have only one set of style traits or are we a combination of more than one?